 5. Mini Meadow

-I have invaded the allotment with my mini meadow.
+I have invaded the allotment.
 Behind the fruit cage, there is a triangular shaped bit where we have planted four apple trees, and it was just waiting for my intervention!

 6. Cutting Patch